danielmarschall/filter_foundry/README.md

 ### Compatibility

 Filter Foundry works with nearly all programs that can handle ".8bf" Photoshop filters.

-Following hosts have been tested with Filter Foundry 1.7:
+The following hosts have been tested with Filter Foundry 1.7:

 -   Photoshop 3.0.0 (32 bit) through Photoshop 2024 (64 bit)
 -   IrfanView 4.53 (32/64 bit)